gbif/data-blog/content/post/2021-05-05-derivedDatasets.md

 You've finished an analysis using GBIF-mediated data, you're writing up your manuscript and checking all the references, but you're unsure of how to cite GBIF.
 If you [Google it](https://www.google.com/search?q=how+to+cite+GBIF), you'll probably end up reading our [citation guideslines](https://www.gbif.org/citation-guidelines) and quickly realize that GBIF is all about DOIs.
 Datasets have their own DOIs and downloads of aggregated data also have their own DOIs.

 But maybe you didn't download data through the GBIF.org portal.
 Maybe you relied on an R package like rgbif or dismo that retrived data synchronously from the GBIF API?
 Maybe a grad student downloaded if for you?
-Maybe you accessed the data through the Microsoft AI for Earth program and ran the analysis on Azure?
+Maybe you accessed and analyzed the data using a cloud computing service, like Microsoft Azure or Amazon Web Services?
 In any case, which DOI do you cite _if you don't have one_?

 ## Introducing Derived Datasets